-You can support this website, at no additional cost to you, by using our links to purchase; hotel stays, rental cars, travel products and more.
+You can support this website, at no additional cost to you, by using our links to purchase hotel stays, rental cars, travel products and more.
 Learn more.

 Though the landscapes are pristine and beautiful, it’s really the Galapagos wildlife that’s the star of the islands.
-The Galapagos Islands are one of the best places in the world for bird watching.
-Not only because are there so many species, but you can also get unbelievably close to them.
+The Galapagos Islands are one of the best places in the world for bird-watching.

-Galapagos Bird Watching: Sea Birds
+Galapagos Bird-watching: Sea Birds

 Blue Footed Booby (Indigenous)

-Three types of boobies live in the Galapagos.
-By far, the most famous is the Blue Footed Booby, aptly named for their bright colored feet.
+The most famous is the Blue Footed Booby, aptly named for their bright colored feet.
 Though found on several islands, North Seymour and Punta Pitt on San Cristóbal are the best places for observing.

 Red Footed Booby (Indigenous)